PrairieLearn/marketing/legal/terms.md

+---
+title: Terms of Service
+---

 Welcome to PrairieLearn!
 This document explains the terms of service (“Terms”) for using software provided by PrairieLearn, Inc. (the “Service”).
 When you use the Service, you’re agreeing to all of the terms and conditions on this page.
 These Terms apply to all visitors, students, teachers, instructors, administrators, and others who access the Service (“Users”).

 PrairieLearn is an open-source learning platform.
-PrairieLearn, Inc. (“we”, “us”, or “our”) is a company created to provide hosting and support for PrairieLearn software at prairielearn.com (the "Site").
+PrairieLearn, Inc. (“we”, “us”, or “our”) is a company created to provide hosting and support for PrairieLearn software at [prairielearn.com](/) (the "Site").
 These Terms apply only to software hosted by PrairieLearn, Inc. (the “Service”).
 If you use an instance of PrairieLearn hosted by another individual, company, organization, institution, or party, you will be bound by their terms and conditions, if specified.

 ## 1. Use of the Service